 The Warkworth Parish Lounge is adjacent to Christ Church.
-The building dates from 1862, and was moved onto the site in 1941.
-It has a kitchen and toilets, and can accommodate 50 people.
-For hiring contact the parish office.
+The building dates from 1862 and was moved onto the current site in 1941; it has a kitchen and toilets and can accommodate 50 people.
+For hiring, please contact the Parish office.

 Leigh Church Hall

-St Michael and All Angels Church, Leigh, is joined by a covered walkway to a church hall.
-This, with a kitchen, can accommodate up to 50 people.
-For hiring contact the parish office.
+St Michael and All Angels Church, Leigh, is joined by a covered walkway to a church hall; this, with a kitchen, can accommodate up to 50 people.
+For hiring, please contact the Parish office.

 Christ Church, Warkworth

-This is the largest church in our parish, and was built in 1876.
-It will seat 120 guests, but seating can be reorganized and added to if required for a larger number, up to 150.
-There is also room for a marquee if one is required.
-It also has an organ which provides music for a grand entrance and exit if required, as well as music during the service.
+This is the largest church in our parish and was built in 1876.
+It will seat 120 guests but seating can be reorganised and added to if required for a larger number, up to 150; there is also room for a marquee if required.
+It also has an organ which provides music for a grand entrance and exit, as well as music during the service.

 St. Leonard’s Church, Matakana

-St. Leonard’s is a Gothic revival timber church built 1914.
-It will seat 50-80 guests.
-It can accommodate an overflow outside, but the weather needs to be favourable.
-There is no adjacent hall, but Matakana boast a number of suitable reception venues.
+St. Leonard’s is a Gothic revival timber church built in 1914.
+It will seat 50-80 guests and can accommodate an overflow outside (though the weather needs to be favourable).
+There is no adjacent hall but Matakana boasts a number of suitable reception venues.

 St. Michael and All Angels, Leigh

-St Michael and All Angels, Leigh, was built 1915, and is a small Gothic revival timber church.
-It will seat 50-60 guests comfortably, but there is little room and ability to cater for extra guests, though the lawns are of a generous size.
+St Michael and All Angels, Leigh, was built in 1915 and is a small Gothic revival timber church.
+It will seat 50-60 guests comfortably but there is little scope to cater for extra guests, though the lawns are of a generous size.

 St. Alban’s Church, Kaipara Flats

 St. Alban’s was built in 1964.
-It will seat 50 guests.
-It can accommodate an overflow outside, but the weather needs to be favourable.
+It will seat 50 guests and can accommodate an overflow outside, though the weather needs to be favourable.
 The Kaipara Flats hall is just down the road a short distance.

 Please note that the seating capacity is finite.
 If you believe that you will need more seats than the indicated capacity, then we are unfortunately unable to help you.